Feeding baby is a top stressor for new moms. I don’t need research to tell me that; I’ve seen it first-hand.

 The 90’s saw a big resurgence in support of breastfeeding and the message was overwhelmingly clear:

-I’ve enjoyed breastfeeding both my children into toddlerhood and FULLY support any woman who wants to breastfeed, but I also appreciate the sacrifices that breastfeeding moms make, as well as the fact that unsuccessful breastfeeding can be a traumatic experience for new moms who feel they have failed at mothering.
+I enjoyed breastfeeding both my children into toddlerhood and FULLY support any woman who wants to breastfeed, but I also appreciate the sacrifices that breastfeeding moms make, as well as the fact that unsuccessful breastfeeding can be a traumatic experience for new moms who feel they’ve somehow failed at mothering (already).
 This result can be devastating.

 Let’s back up and start from the beginning: